apify/apify-docs/sources/academy/tutorials/node_js/filter_blocked_requests_using_sessions.md

 ### PuppeteerCrawler example

-Now you might start to wonder, "I have already prepared an actor using PuppeteerCrawler, can I make it work there?".
+Now you might start to wonder, "I have already prepared an Actor using PuppeteerCrawler, can I make it work there?".
 The problem is that with PuppeteerCrawler we don't have everything nicely inside one function scope like when using pure Puppeteer or BasicCrawler.
 Fortunately, there is a little hack that enables passing the session name to where we need it.

 First we define `lauchPuppeteerFunction` which tells the crawler how to create new browser instances and we pass the picked session there.